devdiogenes/List-Followers-Following-Instagram/README.md

 ### 3 - Paste the JS code in this repository
 ### 4 - You will see a prompt window, asking "How much?".
 Type the total followers/following you have, and press Enter.
 ### 5 - Just wait, your console will make all work for you :-)

+Now you can use a spreadsheet app for compare all results by the way you want.